 Tennis was originally played in 1943/44 at Barhatch on Forge Hill (now demolished for new housing) then at Homewood’s on a grass court.
 In 1966, a hard court was built on the recreation ground.
 In the late 1970s, the club became known as the Surrenden Tennis Club.
-A second court was built in 1980 with funds raised within the village and grants.
+A second court (the MUGA) was built in 1980 with funds raised within the village and grants.
 The Surrenden Tennis Club was officially wound down in 2012

 The current Pluckley Tennis club was formed in 2016.
 Following an introductory meeting in July 2016, the first AGM of the new club was held in September and an open day to fully launch the club was held in April 2017.
 Since then, the club has continued to grow and maintain its membership.